akshat3144/sugarcane_harvest_monitor/README.md

 ## Project Overview

-CNH Dashboard is a web application for visualizing, analyzing, and managing farm data.
+Sugarcane Harvest Monitor is a web application for visualizing, analyzing, and managing farm data.
 It integrates satellite-based NDVI (Normalized Difference Vegetation Index) analysis to monitor crop health and supports CSV uploads for farm polygons.
 The dashboard provides real-time insights, harvest predictions, and interactive maps.

 ## Features